sidravi1/sidravi1.github.io/_posts/2018-05-15-latent-gp-and-binomial-likelihood.md

 ![Take 1: using age]({{"/assets/2018_05_15_bin_gp_by_sex.png" | absolute_url}})

-So it appears that the gap between the wages of men and women start starts pretty early on and is the widest around the age of 50.
+So it appears that the gap between the wages of men and women starts pretty early on and is the widest around the age of 50.
 Also interesting to note is that the peak for men is at 50 years while for women it's around 40 years.

 But we know that education makes a different.
 Maybe we just have a bunch of highly educated men in this sample so it makes sense that they would earn more.